 A number of museums, historical societies and parks hold related events that serve as good introductions to Lunar New Year, especially for children.
-The Rubin, the Museum of Chinese in America and Asia Society are just a few spots you can count on for yearly gatherings.
-Below you'll find details on a few such happenings, but keep checking back for more as we scurry closer to the Year of the Rat.
+Below you'll find details on some of those happenings, but there are plenty more that take place across the five boroughs.

 Snug Harbor Cultural Center

 Enjoy traditional foods, crafts and music plus a procession to the Chinese Scholar’s Garden.